Mothman (film): Plot

-In Point Pleasant, West Virginia, home to the legend of the Mothman, a group of high school seniors camp out next to a river near an old mill where the Mothman is supposedly buried under the incinerators.
-While scaring their friend Jamie with the Mothman's legend, the teenagers accidentally drown Jamie.
-The teenagers decide to cover up the accident by claiming that Jamie hit his head while jumping into the river and fake evidence by hitting his head post-mortem with a rock.
+In Point Pleasant, West Virginia, a group of high school seniors camp next to a river near an old mill where the Mothman is supposedly buried under the incinerators.
+While pranking their friend Jamie, the teenagers accidentally drown him.
+They cover up the accident by hitting his head post-mortem with a rock, claiming Jamie hit his head jumping into the river.

-Ten years later, one of the teenagers named Katherine Grant, now a reporter for the Washington Weekly, returns to Point Pleasant after her boss sends her to the tenth Mothman Festival.
-Katherine meets with her former boyfriend Derek Carpenter and later with the rest of her friends who accidentally killed Jamie.
-After Katherine and her friends meet in a bar, Jared heads back to his RV where he is murdered by the Mothman.
-The next day, Katherine and Derek head to Jared's RV but can't find him.
-They missed his remains on the other side of the RV.
-Katherine and Derek head to the Mothman Festival, where they meet a blind old man named Frank Waverly who tells them of the Mothman's legend; warning them that he will strike again.
-Later that night at the bar, Richard, almost commits suicide over Jamie's death, but changes his mind just as he is about to shoot himself.
-The Mothman enters through a mirror and kills Richard.
+Ten years later, one of the teenagers, Katherine Grant works as a Washington Weekly reporter.
+Being tasked with covering the tenth Mothman Festival, Katherine returns to Point Pleasant.
+She meets her ex-boyfriend Derek Carpenter and later reunites with the rest of the group who accidentally killed Jamie.
+Jared leaves and heads back to his RV, where he is murdered by the Mothman.

+The next day, Katherine and Derek head to Jared's RV but fails to find him.
+At the Mothman Festival, they meet a blind old man named Frank Waverly who warns them that Mothman will strike again.
+Later that night at the bar, Richard, almost commits suicide over Jamie's death, but changes his mind at the last minute.
+However, the Mothman enters through a mirror and kills Richard.
 The Mothman then brutally murders Sally in her car.

-The next day, Katherine, who is now starting to believe in the Mothman, comes to Frank for help.
-Frank tells Katherine of how Point Pleasant is the only land in North America never occupied by Indians.
-This is because they feared that the land was home to an evil spirit.
-When the white settlers took over the land, they killed the Indians and their chief Cornstalk escaped to where Point Pleasant is now.
-The whites found Cornstalk who offered a treaty with the whites.
-However, the whites tortured him and before dying, Cornstalk summoned the evil spirit to take revenge on any murderers in the area.
+The next day, Katherine, who is now starting to believe the legend, comes to Frank for help.
+Frank tells Katherine of how Point Pleasant was home to an evil spirit.
+When the white settlers massacred the Indians and tortured their chief Cornstalk the dying Cornstalk summoned the evil spirit to take revenge on any murderers in the area.
 The whites cut Cornstalk in pieces and put them in a mirror-lined coffin.
-Hence, the spirit Mothman can only enter the world through reflective surfaces.
-Katherine leaves and heads back to her motel room where she is attacked by the Mothman who enters through the television screen.
+Hence, the spirit of Mothman can only enter the world through reflective surfaces.

+Katherine heads back to her motel room, where Mothman emerges from the television screen and attacks her.
 Derek arrives and wards off the Mothman.
-Katherine and Derek go to Frank for help where Frank admits to blinding himself because he and 2 of his friends accidentally murdered the mayor's son while driving drunk.
+They go to Frank, who admits to blinding himself because he and 2 of his friends accidentally killed the mayor's son while driving drunk.